StevenBlack/vocab/readme.md

 ### idiogamist
 A man who is capable of engaging in sexual intercourse only with his wife.
-Pronounce it ID-EE-AH-GAM-IST.

 ### idioglossia
 This is the word for the invented, unintelligible form of speech shared by twins, siblings or any children who are closely associated.
 You could probably extend the definition to describe intense technical discussions between computer whizzes, or the shorthand used by waiters at a short-order lunch counter.
-It's pronounced ID-EE-A-GLOSS-EE-A.

 ### idiograph